 Certificate authority signs your certificate

-To ensure web browsers accept your certificate without warning messages you need to send your .csr file to a Certificate Authority to have it signed.
-They will typically return to you an individual .crt file for your domain and a bundle .crt file containing their own certificates.
+To ensure web browsers accept your certificate without warning messages, you need to send your CSR file to a Certificate Authority to have it signed.
+They typically return to you an individual CRT file for your domain and a bundle CRT file containing their own certificates.
 These need to be concatenated in the correct order, for example:

 Self-sign your SSL certificate